-A: I am a centrist who leans libertarian.
+A: I am a relative centrist who leans libertarian.

 Q: What are your future ambitions?

-A: Short term: Work persistently hard to overcome the disadvantages of being young and inexperienced (quite possibly the youngest EOT in the company) and maximize my productivity in task completion, project management, and the gaining of technical knowledge, for the purpose of obtaining a position as Chief Engineer with AWS in the next 12 months.
-Long term: Not entirely sure, but likely either an engineering position in an aerospace company, or a theoretical physicist.
+A: Short term: Work persistently hard to overcome the disadvantages of being young and relatively inexperienced (quite possibly the youngest EOT in the company) and maximize my productivity in task completion, project management, and the gaining of technical knowledge, for the purpose of improving myself as a professional and as an individual.
+Long term: Working to become a theoretical physicist.
 See my post “How I Level Up” https://themindofaaron.blog/2017/09/12/quick-personal-motivation/ to get an idea of how I progress toward my ambitions.
 I become a burden to that which opposes my forward progression.
 Thus, I obliterate my obstacles.